Are you an affiliate marketer struggling to increase your earnings per click but not sure how to get started?

-2. Embed Affiliate Links in Your Blog Posts or in Your Vlog Descriptions
+4. Embed Affiliate Links in Your Blog Posts

-That’s where having a solid content marketing strategy comes in.
 You can drive tons of organic traffic by creating reliable, quality content on your site.
-The best two forms of that would be with a blog or a video-based blog (vlog).
+The most popular method for doing this is by starting a blog.

-Then you can add your affiliate links directly in the content.
+Then you can add your affiliate links directly to the content to get more sales.

-OptinMonster uses this technique to boost affiliate revenue:
+OptinMonster uses this technique to boost affiliate revenue from the blog: